ibm-cloud-docs/cis/logpush.md

 To create a Logpush job in the UI, follow these steps:

+1. Select **Account** > **Logs**, then click **Create**.

-1. Select the service:
+1. Select service:
-   1. Choose the services from the available options.
+   1. Select the wanted service type from the available options.
    1. Select the dataset type.
-   1. Enter a description and name.
+   1. Enter a description and name (_optional_), then select **Next**.

-1. Configure your destination:
+1. Configure destination:

-   IBM Cloud Logs
+   IBM Cloud Logs:
    :   Enter the IBM Cloud Logs instance ID, instance region, and API key (managed by user).

        For an IBM Cloud Logs service, the user or the service ID must be granted the **Sender** IAM role.
        {: important}

-   IBM Cloud Object Storage
+   Cloud Object Storage
    :   Enter the Cloud Object Storage instance, bucket information (name and region), bucket path (_optional_).
 Then, organize logs into daily folders (_optional_).

        Destination values for IBM Cloud Object Storage must be unique.
 It is recommended to use a bucket path to avoid conflicts.

-   IBM Log Analysis (deprecated)
+   IBM QRader
-   :   Enter LogDNA instance information (ID and region) and the ingestion key.
+   :   Enter the QRader URL, then select a log source port.

    Splunk
    :   Enter the Splunk endpoint, channel ID, and authentication token.
 You can opt to use insecure verification; however, this is not recommended.

+   IBM Log Analysis (deprecated)
+   :   Enter LogDNA instance information (ID and region) and the ingestion key.

+    Custom HTTP Destination
+   :   Enter your HTTP endpoint.

+       To avoid errors, make sure that the file uploaded to validate the destination accepts a gzipped test.txt.gz file with content as {"content":"test"} compressed.
+       {: note}

 1. For Cloud Object Storage jobs only, verify ownership.
 To do so, download the object that you received in your bucket, and paste the token in the Ownership token text area.
 Then, click **Next**.

    You can resend the file from the Troubleshooting section, or return to the previous step if the bucket path is incorrect.

-1. Select the log fields that you want to include in the log push:
+1. Select log fields:
    1. Verify that the Logpush details are correct.
-   1. Select the Logpush settings from the Timestamp and Frequency menus.
+   1. Select the Logpush settings from the Timestamp format and Frequency menus.
-   1. Choose whether to enable the Logpush job by using the **Enable** switch.
+   1. Choose whether to enable the Logpush job by switching the **Enablment** switch to **On**.
    1. Select the log fields to include in the Logpush job.

+      Use the switches to **Select all fields** or **Expand all fields**.
+You can also revert back to default settings.
+      {: tip}
-   1. Click **Create service**.
+   1. Click **Done**.

 ## Creating a Logpush job from the CLI
 {: #logpush-setup-cli}